zhengyao-lin/ivm/README.md

 # ivm
-ivm is a virtual machine built aiming to improve the performance of a prototype-based language [ink](https://github.com/rod-lin/ink "ink")
+ivm is a simple vm built for a prototype-based language [ink](https://github.com/rod-lin/ink "ink")

 ## dependencies
     cmake >= 2.8